A seamless pattern of black polka dots on a white background.

 That’s why we recommend:

-• Using a CRM like Go High Level
+• Using a CRM with automations.

 • Automating text/email follow-up when someone contacts you